Grand Bend

 What God desired in the beginning, He shall have in the end, and failure in every dispensation won’t prevent each Person of the Godhead from bringing this great salvation to pass.

-• In the first dispensation Adam failed, but in the last God states, “Yet have I set my king upon my holy hill of Zion” (Psa 2:6).
+• In the first dispensation Adam failed, but in the last God states, “Yet have I set my king upon my holy hill of Zion” (Psalm 2:6).

 • In the second, a cursed earth and wicked world were sunk under a flood, but in the millennium the curse is lifted and righteousness reigns.